softfire-eu/softfire-eu.github.io/docs/softfire-available-resources.md

 | VCPUs | 10 |
 | Networks | 10 |

 We believe that this is sufficient for the majority of the most complex experiments.
 Of course, by request, we could increase the limits per specific experiment.
-But it requires a valid motivation :wink:.
+However please, provide the consortion with a good explination why you would need more resources.